groupdocs/docs.groupdocs.com/content/signature-net/developer-guide/advanced-usage/searching/advanced-search-for-digital-signatures.md

 productName: GroupDocs.Signature for .NET
 hideChildren: False
 ---

-# Advanced search for Digital signatures

-# Advanced search for Digital signatures in the document

 [**GroupDocs.Signature**](https://products.groupdocs.com/signature/net) provides [DigitalSearchOptions](https://apireference.groupdocs.com/net/signature/groupdocs.signature.options/digitalsearchoptions) class to specify different options to search for Digital Signatures.

 Here are the steps to search for digital signatures within the document with GroupDocs.Signature: